BarryMolina/ITDEV164-barry-molina-p1/content/paint/new-painting/index.md

 year: 2020
 image: emtripp2-web.jpg
 layout: paint
-description: This is a new painting
 ---
+This is a new painting

+2020